natcap/invest.users-guide/source/sdr.rst

 Optional Drainage Layer
 ^^^^^^^^^^^^^^^^^^^^^^^

-In some situations, the index of connectivity defined by the topography should be bypassed to account for artificial connectivity.
-For example, sediment in urban areas or near roads are likely to be conveyed to the stream with little retention.
-The (optional) drainage raster identifies the pixels that are artificially connected to the stream, irrespective of their geographic position (i.e. distance to the stream network).
-Pixels from the drainage layer are treated similarly to pixels of the stream network: in other words, the downstream flow path will stop at pixels of the drainage layer (and the corresponding sediment load will be added to the total sediment export).
+In some situations, the index of connectivity defined by topography does not represent actual flow paths, which may be influenced by artificial connectivity instead.
+For example, sediments in urban areas or near roads are likely to be conveyed to the stream with little retention.
+The (optional) drainage raster identifies the pixels that are artificially connected to the stream, irrespective of their geographic position (e.g. their distance to the stream network).
+Pixels from the drainage layer are treated similarly to pixels of the stream network; in other words, the downstream flow path will stop at pixels of the drainage layer (and the corresponding sediment load will be added to the total sediment export).

 Limitations to the Biophysical Model